 Executive Director Art Markman explained, “At a big university one of the challenges is how to bring together people from across all of the different colleges.
 Because IC² sits outside of individual colleges, we’ve actually been a place that can convene researchers with common interests, even if they happen to be in different departments.
 And so we’ve been able to engage faculty, but also students.
 And we engage those students directly in the research process sometimes under the supervision of faculty, and sometimes working on research within the institute.”

-Drake Gossi is a second-year PhD student in the Department of Rhetoric and Writing at The University of Texas at Austin.
+Second-year PhD student, Department of Rhetoric and Writing, University of Texas at Austin.

 Drake likes Austin’s occasional misty-morning air, watching stupid television shows, and playing with his sphinx cat, Kokomo, while curating Kokomo’s Instagram.
 He also adds that he “begrudgingly exercises.”
 Before moving to Austin, Drake taught a variety of subjects including high school English, and received his master’s degree from the University of Nevada, Reno.